-Table 46 shows a sampling of the estimated bandwidth capacity for a single video stream.
+The following table shows a sampling of the estimated bandwidth capacity for a single video stream.
 One two-party video involves four streams; from each participant to the server and from the server to each participant.
 A 200-party conference with only the host broadcasting video involves 200 streams; one from the host to the server and 199 from the server to each participant's computer.

-Table 46: Video Bandwidth Guide (single stream)
+Table 11.2: Video Bandwidth Guide (single stream) (Sheet 1 of 2)